 2. ) Get baby moving to help them fall asleep

+A piece of sleep advice for new parents that may sound a little contradictory is lulling baby to sleep with rhythmic movements.
 While this might initially sound bizarre, many people instinctively rock or sway with a baby to help soothe them or get them to sleep.
 Some babies even like more movement than that – think bouncing on a yoga ball or taking baby on a car ride.

-This is because in the womb, baby was suspended in amniotic fluid (similar to water) so anytime mom moved, baby moved too!
+This is because in the womb, baby was suspended in amniotic fluid (similar to water), so anytime mom moved, baby moved too!
 That’s why when we try to put baby into a stationary crib or bassinet, they cry in protest.

 3.)
 Giving baby extra snuggles

-Once in the world, the vast amount of space can feel terrifying to a baby and it’s why swaddling your baby can be so effective to help them sleep!
+Once in the world, the vast amount of space can feel terrifying to a baby, and it’s why swaddling your baby can be so effective to help them sleep!

 4.)
 Let baby suck themselves to sleep

-So, let baby suckle at the breast or bottle to get sleepy, just don’t let them sleep that way all night!
-Instead, transfer sleepy baby into their crib and then use a clean finger (for breastfeeding babies) or pacifier to suck a bit more while falling asleep there vs. your arms.
+So, let baby suckle at the breast or bottle to get sleepy, but don’t let them sleep that way all night!
+Instead, transfer sleepy baby into their crib and then use a clean finger (for breastfeeding babies) or pacifier to suck a bit more while falling asleep there vs. in your arms.